Colorectal Cancer: 4 Signs You May Need Early Screening

 There are several different types of tests you can get to screen for colorectal cancer, and what you choose can depend on a combination of advice from your physician and personal preference.
 Colorectal cancer screening includes tests that look for DNA or blood in stool; CT colonography, which is known as virtual colonoscopy and uses X-rays to visualize the colon; flexible sigmoidoscopy, which is an examination of the rectum and lower colon with a lighted instrument; or a colonoscopy, which is an examination of the entire colon with a lighted instrument.

 At the moment, the U.S. Preventive Services Task Force recommends that people with average risk start being screened at age 50, although they are currently updating their recommendation.
+(Here are some other tips on how to prevent colon cancer.)

 When to start screening